 solar power plantOakland based Bright Source was give the green light by California regulators yesterday to build a major power plant in the Mojave Desert, despite some fierce opposition from environmentalists.

-The California Commission has approved plans to build a massive energy plant in the Mojave Desert that will place some 350,000 mirrors on habitat of the endangered desert tortoise.
+The California Commission has approved plans to build a massive plant in the Mojave Desert that will place some 350,000 mirrors on habitat of the endangered desert tortoise.

 The commission voted 5-0 on Wednesday to approve the project on public land about 200 miles northeast of Los Angeles and 40 miles from Las Vegas.
 The 370-megawatt plant could generate enough power for about 140,000 California homes.